edisplay/RCB_TA_notes/instructor_guide/instructor_report_card.md

 # Instructor Report Card
 * this is what instructors get graded on in the class.

-* *Pavan to do - make this a survey gizmo form so that we can get*
+* *Pavan to do - make this a survey gizmo form so that we can get feedback on instructors from TAs on every class*

 1. did the instructor have students read out the objectives